apiaryio/api-blueprint/Tutorial.md

 You can find the complete Gist Fox API blueprint [full listing][] in the [API Blueprint Examples][] repository.

 ## API Blueprint Tools
 With Gist Fox Blueprint completed it is time to put it at work.
-For start, you can browse this API [rendered by GitHub][] or enjoy it [rendered by Apiary][].
+For the start you can browse this API [rendered by GitHub][] or enjoy it [rendered by Apiary][].

-Visit the [Tooling Section][] of the [apiblueprint.org][] to find about other tools you can use with your blueprint.
+Visit the [Tooling Section][] of the [apiblueprint.org][] to find more about tools you can use with your blueprint.

 ---

 <a name="indentation"></a>
 ### Note on Indentation
 In API Blueprint payload assets are represented by [Markdown pre-formatted code blocks][].
-That means **an asset has to be indented by four spaces** relative to its level.
-In the case of Markdown list items, which are also by definition indented, it is even one more level further making it a total of **eight spaces** or whopping twelve spaces for list items nested under another list item.
+This means **an asset has to be indented by four spaces** relative to its existing indentation level.
+In the case of Markdown list items, which are also (by definition) indented, it is even one more level further making it a total of **eight spaces** or whopping twelve spaces for list items nested under another list item.

-For example the asset in `Body` list item which is nested under the `Response 200` item is indented by twelve spaces.
+For example, the asset in `Body` list item which is nested under the `Response 200` item is indented by twelve spaces.

 You can save one level of indentation using the [GitHub-flavored Markdown][] syntax for [fenced code blocks][]: